Academic-Labbook/alp/README.md

 Currently, not much, because it's in alpha development.
 Here are the features implemented so far...

- - Change logs for posts and pages (not yet publicly visible)
+ - Change logs for posts and pages
    - Unhides revisions meta box in editor by default
  - Force users to be logged in to view (but maybe later add ability to choose between network/individual site access)